Strong Women

 There are five individual "homages."
 The project started during the COVID pandemic when society appreciated "essential workers" like healthcare workers, teachers, and grocery store workers.

-As time went on I realized these "essential workers" are indispensable - always.
+These "essential workers" are always indispensable.
 They help our society function.
-I have added a farmer and a bus driver.
-There are many more.
-Who else are "essential workers" / or "essential people?"
+I've added a farmer and a bus driver.
+There are many others as well.
+Are there other "essential workers" or "essential people?"
+Email me at maureepc@gmail.com with your suggestions.

 ---|